 All parents hope and pray for an easy delivery and a healthy baby.
-Throughout the pregnancy and the delivery, parents place a tremendous amount of trust in healthcare professionals.
+Throughout the pregnancy and delivery process, parents place a tremendous amount of trust in healthcare professionals.
 While medical knowledge and technology have increased significantly in the last few years, preventable birth injuries are still very much a reality.

 When a healthcare professional fails to follow what is considered to be a reasonable standard of care, they may be held legally accountable when their negligence results in a birth injury.

-If your child experienced a birth injury and you are looking for the best birth injury lawyer, it’s important to know how to find the best attorney to handle your case.
+If your child experienced a birth injury and you’re looking for legal help, it’s important to know how to find the best birth injury attorney to handle your case.

 What does a birth injury lawyer do?

 A birth injury lawyer specializes in handling cases in which a child experienced a birth injury resulting from the negligence of a medical professional.
-In addition to doctors, such cases may involve allegations against other healthcare workers as well as hospitals.
+In addition to doctors, such cases may involve the negligence of healthcare workers as well as hospitals.

-When searching for an attorney to handle your case, it’s important to seek out an attorney who specializes in representing such cases.
+When searching for an attorney to handle your case, it’s crucial to seek out an attorney who specializes in representing these types of cases.
 Birth injury cases can be particularly complex.
-In fact, they are often even more complex than regular medical malpractice cases, which are complicated in their own right.
+In fact, they’re often even more complex than regular medical malpractice cases, which are complicated in their own right.

 What types of cases do birth injury lawyers take?

-Unfortunately, each year children suffer from a variety of different types of birth injuries.
-First, you should understand that birth injuries differ from birth defects.
+Unfortunately, each year, children suffer from a variety of birth injuries.
+The first thing you should understand is that birth injuries differ from birth defects.

-A birth defect refers to a type of health condition that occurs while the child is still developing within the womb.
+- A birth defect is a type of health condition that occurs while the child is still developing within the womb.
 Such defects are often the result of genetics.
 These conditions may include cleft lip, clubfoot, Down syndrome and other conditions.

-A birth injury, by comparison, refers to an injury that occurs either at or near the time of birth.
+- A birth injury is an injury that occurs either at or near the time of birth.
 Such injuries are not the result of genetics.
 Sadly, many such injuries could be prevented and are typically the result of negligence or medical error.

 Some common birth injuries include: